Skip to main content

 Advice From An Old Lady

 While at the grocery store today, I walked past the display of Easter candy.
 Suddenly an elderly woman said, "Wouldn't it be nice to be a little kid again so someone would give you an Easter basket?"
 I replied that I have a young son and I get to experience it through him!
-I told her I bought him a chocolate bunny; but his mom is very anti-sugar and probably won't like it.
+I told her I bought him a chocolate bunny ; but his mom is very anti-sugar and probably won't like it.
 The woman said, that I should tell her that little kids should have some goodies too!
 I told her that I can't really tell my wife anything.
 "Well how did you end up with her?" she asked.
 I answered, "They're all like that!"
 Then she said, "No they aren't!
 You enjoy your son and keep looking and you will find a nice one someday!"
 I was a little stunned and said, "Well maybe I'll stick it out and hope for the best."
 Then she looked serious and said, "Just don't lose yourself!"
-Then I thanked her and said goodbye; because that last part was good advice.
+Then I thanked her and said goodbye; because ...

 Leave the Past in the Past